hec9571/FInalProjectDS201/README.md

 ![Unknown](https://user-images.githubusercontent.com/72221286/168394192-8c5af5c2-0e1f-4e64-a503-41ec2673ad1c.png)

-Knowing this looking at Greeklife in comparision to GPA what we see is an almost symtrical representation between the 2 groups.
+Knowing this looking at Greeklife in comparision to GPA what we see is an almost symtrical representation between the 2 groups with a small mere difference in grades being noticed.
+In addition something interesting noticed is that the No catergory contained a couple of outlier GPAs that are below 2.0.

 ![Unknown-2](https://user-images.githubusercontent.com/72221286/168394315-5e4179c1-0dbe-42ad-afbe-837a16312a7c.png)